RocketChat/docs-old/6. Developer Guides/REST API/Channels/list.md

 ---

 # Channel List
-Lists all of the channels on the server.
+Lists all of the channels on the server, this method supports the [Offset and Count Query Parameters](../Offset%20and%20Count%20Info.md).

 | URL | Requires Auth | HTTP Method |
 | :--- | :--- | :--- |